monkey-xyz/pldbrja/README.md

 <h4>Extras </h4>

-* 🙊 I love monkeys, the name I like to use on some sites is an anagram for monkey.
-My favorite species is the golden lion tamarin.
 * 🔑 A lot of my work is done off github, but if I want to distribute it to someone else or deploy I'll do a repo.
 * 💪 If I can learn, I want to.
 I'm always open to learning new languages and doing new projects.
 * 📖 Currently learning Japanese.